krzemienski/awesome-from-stars/README.md

 * [jverkoey/nimbus](https://github.com/jverkoey/nimbus): The iOS framework that grows only as fast as its documentation
 * [ninja-build/ninja](https://github.com/ninja-build/ninja): a small build system with a focus on speed
 * [LuaxY/Nitro](https://github.com/LuaxY/Nitro): Distributed video encoder pipeline
+* [theahmadov/NIVOS](https://github.com/theahmadov/NIVOS): NIVOS is a hacking tool that allows you to scan deeply , crack wifi, see people on your network.
+It applies to all linux operating systems.
+And it is improving every day, new packages are added.
+Thank You For Using NIVOS :> [NIVOS Created By NIVO Team]
 * [NixOS/nix](https://github.com/NixOS/nix): Nix, the purely functional package manager
 * [baumgarr/nixnote2](https://github.com/baumgarr/nixnote2): Nixnote - A clone of Evernote for Linux
 * [jarun/nnn](https://github.com/jarun/nnn): n³ The unorthodox terminal file manager